spilgames/pyvertica/docs/index.rst

                             credentials).

-To not expose passwords on the command-line, it is possible to pass them as a config file (``--config-path``).
+To not expose passwords on the command-line, it is mandatory to pass them as a config file (``--config-path``).
 Example::

   [vertica_migrate]